whoisYoges/website/content/donate.md

 ## Donations

+If you would like to support my work please consider donating.
-Donate and help me setup and maintain a personal home server space for hosting libre software instances. ([Checkout my preference of programs!](/programs))
+I'll be utilizing it to setup and maintain a personal home server space for hosting privacy respecting libre software instances. ([Checkout my preference of programs!](/programs))
+I truly appreciate your support and engagement.

 I currently only take donations in BTC and XMR.